circleci/circleci-docs/jekyll/_cci2/language-java.md

 Version 2.0 configs without workflows will look for a job named `build`.
 A job is a essentially a series of commands run in a clean execution environment.
 Notice the two primary parts of a job: the executor and steps.
-In this case, we are using the docker executor and passing in a CCI convenience image.
+In this case, we are using the docker executor and passing in a CircleCI  convenience image.

-## Using a workflow to build then test
+### Using a workflow to build then test

 A workflow is a dependency graph of jobs.
 This basic workflow runs a build job followed by a test job.
 The test job will not run unless the build job exits